morganthomas/winning-arguments/winning-arguments.md

 My view is that I can't accept or reject statement 2w because I don't have the knowledge to say whether it's true or false.
 That sharpens our constraint to the following.
 We must reject at least one of four terminological rules: statements 1, 2t, 3, and 4.

+This example illustrates that logic, the need for logical consistency, is one constraint on how we use language.
+Most of us are not willing to use language in logically inconsistent ways, in part because it will result in our views appearing unconvincing to others, and perhaps in us being looked upon as stupid or crazy.

 ### Winning

 Let's return to our original question in this section.
 What is winning?
 At the start of the section we asked whether winning always happens to people in the context of some game.
 If true, this would be an interesting generalization that would let us apply the philosophy of games to understanding winning.